mqless/mqless.github.io/_docs/index.md

 For some stateless applications, that is good enough, concurrency on same database row or logical entity is rare, and usually, they can live with optimistic concurrency.

-For a high-performance low-latency application that is not enough and a better solution is needed.
+For a high-performance low-latency application that is not enough, and a better solution is needed.

 Enter the actor model.